Changissnz/selfinterest/README.md

 or revere the metrical criteria.
 A human being, acting by their self-interest, first judges their own capabilities and their potential, and will conform to some extent.
-The metrical criteria is an artificial axiom for a human being's judgment of merit.
+The metrical criteria is an artificial axiom for a human being's judgment of merit, and pre-eminent ones help to shape human beings' reception of the facts, despite their possible rejection of these artificial axioms.
 When open information is considered to be the fair form of knowledge in the setting of judgment, and fairness is demanded, the metrical criteria of scores for the judged is wholly presented to them, as objective proof of the method.
 In cases such as these, the metrical criteria helps industrialize human beings towards respecting if not satisfying the mark.
 Through the motives and objectives that self-interest operates for, the metrical criteria established could be quite impossible for a majority to satisfy.
 This is especially true for matters of aesthetics, in which judgment is focused not on the nature of performance through time, this being functional merit.
 Because judgment of aesthetics is focused on the combinatorial interaction between the recognized norm of appearance and preferred extraordinaries, naturally, there are only artificial axioms, nothing close to the axiom of natural law, to ascribe the ideal.
 However, perception to yield quantifiable information on the traits of the object